-Before heading to Badlands National Park, stop by the famous Wall Drug Store You can eat fresh donuts, see an 80 foot dinosaur, buy cowboy boots, eat at the cafe, and buy South Dakota made souvenirs.
+Before heading to Badlands National Park, stopping by the famous Wall Drug Store is a must on your South Dakota road trip!
+You can eat fresh donuts, see an 80 foot dinosaur, buy cowboy boots, eat at the cafe, and buy South Dakota made souvenirs.

 The store started back in the 1930’s where the owners struggled to make it popular due to the isolated location.
 They attempted to draw people in by offering free ice water and to this day, Wall Drug Store still offers free ice water to everyone who visits.
 It’s a cool piece of South Dakota history that would be a shame to miss on a South Dakota road trip.